 Over the last 4 weeks I’ve raced in 4 different countries with 3 rounds of the UCI World Marathon Series and a 3 day stage race, pretty crazy!
 Tiliment Bike Marathon in Italy had big snow capped mountains and many kilometres of technical singletrack.
 I remembered the 2014 Roc d’Ardenne Marathon in Belgium as a fast frantic sprint through the beautiful Ardennes, this year was a complete mud bath which turned the race into a war of attrition.
 Meda 100 Marathon in Portugal was like riding your bike in the shower for 5 hours with someone throwing sand in your face!
 A tough 3 weeks followed by one of the toughest stage races about.

 BeMC pack many punches, one after the other with steep climb after steep climb, you’ll be using the biggest sprocket on your Sram XX1 cassette a lot!
 The climbs are split by steep rough descents giving little to no respite.
-If it had been muddy the race would have been torture but instead this year’s race will go down as a huge success.
+Its tough but rewarding and this year’s race will go down as a huge success once again.

 Stage 1 was the shortest of the 3 days at just 67km but this just meant the pace was high from beginning to end.
 Race favourite Sally Bigham (Topeak Ergon) punctured after just 5km with a huge sidewall cut, a 15 minute repair left her with much time to make up and hundreds of riders to overtake.
 After limping to the tech zone for a new wheel Sally began the chase.
 Up front Jovana Crnogorac (Serbian National Team), race favourite Githa Michiels (Versluys MTB Team) and Alice Pirard (Merida – Wallonie) were riding towards a podium finish.
 In the mens race Tiaga Ferreira (Selecao Nacional Liberty), Hector Leonardo Paez (Olympia Polimedial) and Wout Alleman (Goeman Scott Cycling) filled the mens podium.
 Frans Claes (Loving Hut MTB Team) was a close 4th.
 All the travelling and racing caught up with me after Meda 100, I got ill and didn’t recover in time for stage 1 of BeMC.
 I lost a big chunk of time on Friday which left me miles off my target result.